How to Block ISP From Tracking Your Every Move

 This depends on the ISP itself and on the laws of your country.
 Some ISPs keep history for only a few months, while others may be required to keep everything they track for several years.

 What does the internet provider do with my data?

 Well, since ISP can track your online activity, they can use the information to deduce your political views, sexual orientation, and generally the content you are interested in.
-As mentioned, this is not done for the purpose of spying on anyone, but there are some things they can do which seems unfair.
+As mentioned, this is not done for the purpose of spying on anyone, but there are some things they can do that seem unfair.

-Can internet provider sell or share my data?
+Can internet providers sell or share my data?

 ISP companies can sell your web history to advertising agencies.
 By getting your browsing history, they can create a more personalized campaign and alter your online experience.
 In other words, if you are browsing the web, and constantly see very targeted ads popping up, it means that ISP may have been selling your web history.

 Can the government see what I do online?

 The answer to this question is quite apparent - the government can access and go over your web history.
 Depending on how long the ISP is obliged to keep it, they can go over every website you have visited for the past several months or even years.
 Also, thanks to Internet connection records (ICR), they can see what you were browsing for on your smartphone as well.